 - Hydraulic shearing is the most efficient way to make straight-line cuts on flat sheet stock.

-- Hydraulic shearing machines are fast and accurate and make it easy to cut a lot of metal in factories.
+- Hydraulic shearing machines are fast and accurate, making it easy to cut a lot of metal in factories.

 - Hydraulic shearing machines are able to cut relatively small lengths of material when needed.